Augustus Post: Promotion of Aeronautical Engineering field of study

 Post called on his network of friends and associates to provide financial and verbal endorsements for the program.
 He explained that "The new courses at New York University cover specifically the study of aerodynamics, the science of air flow and forces, the theory and practice of aeroplane design..and the study of aircraft engines."
-One person he reached out to was his former Amherst College classmate and fraternity brother Calvin Coolidge, who had just been elected President of the United States.
+One person he reached out to was his former Amherst College classmate and fraternity brother Calvin Coolidge, who had just been elevated to the office of President of the United States.

 Coolidge responded immediately saying, "Convinced, as I am, of the great importance of aviation in connection with the national defense, and of the necessity for its development as a means of transport and communication in peace, I feel that all encouragement should be extended to such efforts as the University is putting forth."

 The experimental program was a success, and in 1925, two years after its inception, Daniel Guggenheim announced a gift of $500,000 that would fund a new building that included a propeller laboratory, other labs, and a wind tunnel.
 It also provided the means to hire lab assistants.
 The committee on which Post had served handed off its work to a new oversight committee for which Orville Wright was appointed chair.
 Ground was broken for the NYU Guggenheim School of Aeronautics on October 23, 1925, and it officially opened a year later.
 The program has been revamped over the years and had several name changes.
 It is now the Mechanical and Aerospace Engineering program at the New York University Tandon School of Engineering.